Dijariii/GitHubReadmeBuilder/README.md

 1. Verify that the `vercel-build.js` file exists in your repository
 2. Make sure your `vercel.json` file has the correct configuration
-3. In the Vercel project settings, confirm that the build command is set to `node vercel-build.js`
+3. In the Vercel project settings, confirm that the build command is set to `node vercel-build.cjs` (CommonJS version)
 4. Check the build logs for any errors
 5. Try triggering a new deployment after updating the configuration
+6. If you encounter module format errors (ESM vs CommonJS), try switching from `vercel-build.cjs` to `vercel-build.js` or vice versa in your Vercel project settings

-For more detailed troubleshooting steps, please refer to `DEPLOY.txt` in the repository.
+For more detailed troubleshooting steps, please refer to `DEPLOY.md` in the repository.

 ## 🌟 Usage Guide